7Block Labs

 What is Re-entrancy?

-Re-entrancy occurs when a smart contract calls an external contract, which then re-enters the original contract before the initial execution completes, potentially causing inconsistent states or unauthorized fund withdrawals.
+Re-entrancy is what happens when a smart contract calls an external contract, and then that external contract sneaks back in to call the original contract again, all before the first call has even finished.
+This can create a bunch of headaches, like messed-up states or even unauthorized fund withdrawals.

 Why is Re-entrancy Dangerous?